portworx/px-docs/scheduler/kubernetes/monitoring-px-prometheusAndGrafana.md

 ```
 `kubectl create secret generic alertmanager-portworx --from-file=alertmanager.yaml`

-You can alternatively also download it from [alertmanager.yaml](https://github.com/portworx/px-docs/blob/gh-pages/k8s-samples/prometheus/04-alertmanager.yaml)

 Create a file named `alertmanager-cluster.yaml` with the below contents and apply the spec on your cluster.
 ```